quananhle/Python/Software Engineering Practicing/Concepts/Linked List/430. Flatten a Multilevel Doubly Linked List/README.md

         while stack:
             curr = stack.pop()

+            # Build the doubly linked list
             prev_node.next = curr
             curr.prev = prev_node

             if curr.next:
                 stack.append(curr.next)
             if curr.child:
                 stack.append(curr.child)
+                # The nodes in the list must have all of their child pointers set to None
                 curr.child = None
             prev_node = curr